encloud-tech/encloud/README.md

 **encloud solves this.**

-encloud has two offerings
+encloud has three offerings

-- The encloud CLI enables users to easily on-board sensitive data to the Filecoin network.
+- The [encloud CLI](cmd/cli/) enables users to easily on-board sensitive data to the Filecoin network.
-- The encloud Desktop Application is a lightweight GUI built on top of the CLI and can be downloaded via the [encloud website](https://encloud.tech/).
+- The [encloud Desktop Application](cmd/web/) is a lightweight GUI built on top of the CLI and can be downloaded via the [encloud website](https://encloud.tech/).
   - [Readme](cmd/web/README.md)
   - [How to guide](cmd/web/HOWTO.md)
+- The [encloud API](cmd/api/) is a REST API that can be used to integrate encloud into your web applications.
 # Encloud CLI

 encloud lets users manage encryption keys and onboard their encrypted data to Filecoin